You will know the truth and the truth will set you free

 The price that broke humankind’s position of cursedness was, therefore, the same price that broke our state of bondage and sin.
 Hence, the blood of Jesus had to be shed, His body had to be bruised, and He had to become a curse in our place, (Gal.
 3:10-14; Jn.
 10:10; Isa.
 53:3-5.)
 For this reason - praise God - Paul could proclaim in Gal.
 3:6-14 that every genuine, New Testament believer in Christ inherits (or freely receives) the complete spiritual position of blessedness, into which Adam and Eve were created before The Fall!
 Of course, the sin polluted mind still has to be renewed to know God’s will, (Rom.
 12:1-3.)

-Þ In the light of the New Covenant, Deuteronomy Chapter 28 also declares the following to all those who sincerely chose to accept Jesus as their Personal Redeemer or Deliverer, Savior, and Blessor, “All these blessings shall come upon you and overtake you: Blessed shall you be in the city and in the field, in the fruit of your body and the fruit of your ground and the increase of your cattle and the young of your flock, in your basket and your kneading trough… when you come in and… when you go out.
-The Lord shall cause your enemies who rise up against you to be defeated before your face; they shall come out against you one way and flee before you seven ways.
-The Lord shall command the blessing upon you in your storehouse and in all that you undertake.
+Þ In the light of the New Covenant, Deuteronomy Chapter 28 also declares the following to all those who sincerely chose to accept Jesus as their Personal Redeemer or Deliverer, Savior, and Blessor, “All these blessings will come upon you and overtake you: Blessed will you be in the city and in the field, in the fruit of your body and the fruit of your ground and the increase of your cattle and the young of your flock, in your basket and your kneading trough… when you come in and… when you go out.
+The Lord will cause your enemies who rise up against you to be defeated before your face; they will come out against you one way and flee before you seven ways.
+The Lord will command the blessing upon you in your storehouse and in all that you undertake.
 He will bless you in the place that He gives you [to inhabit.]
 He will establish you as a [spiritual nation] holy to Himself...
 [1 Pet.
 2:9-10.]”